 Malfoy's voice was a mix of sarcasm, cheer, and deep, deep rage.

 Harry had braced for it, but it still didn't make getting blasted into the far wall any less painful.
-He nearly lost consciousness again but Malfoy hit him with an Ennervate, making sure he was awake for his pain.
+He lost consciousness again but Malfoy hit him with an Ennervate, making sure he was awake for his pain.

 "I'm going to enjoy this so much, Potter," Malfoy spat.
 "Crucio!"